-This course focuses on the development of laboratory policies and procedures, funding a digital forensics lab, training and certification of examiners, competency and proficiency testing.
-Topics include validation and verification of digital forensics equipment, compliance with ISO standards, and management of the forensic laboratory.
+Students focus on the development of laboratory policies and procedures, funding a digital forensics lab, training and certification of examiners, competency and proficiency testing.
+Topics may include validation and verification of digital forensics equipment, compliance with ISO standards, and management of the forensic laboratory.